US STOCKS-Wall St flat as healthcare losses offset tech gains

 By Abhiram Nandakumar

-Nov 19 U.S. indexes wobbled on Thursday as healthcare stocks snapped a three-day rally after UnitedHealth cut its profit forecast, offsetting gains in technology stocks.
+Nov 19 U.S. indexes wobbled on Thursday as healthcare stocks snapped a three-day rally after UnitedHealth cut its profit forecast, offsetting gains in technology and consumer stocks.

-UnitedHealth fell 4 percent to $112.49, making the health insurer the biggest drag on the Dow.
-The company's profit warning sent shares of peers Anthem and Aetna down more than 6 percent.
+Dow component UnitedHealth fell 4 percent to $112.49.
+The health insurer was the biggest drag on the Dow.
+The profit warning sent shares of peers Anthem down more than 6 percent and Aetna nearly 4 percent.

-The S&P healthcare sector was the worst performer among the 10 major S&P sectors, with a 1.66 percent decline.
+The S&P healthcare sector was easily the worst performer among the 10 major S&P sectors, with a 1.52 percent decline.
 UnitedHealth and Pfizer weighed the most.

-Pfizer was down 3.5 percent after reports that the company's talks to buy Allergan and redomicile in Ireland were in final stages.
-Allergan was down 2.8 percent.
+Pfizer was down 3.5 percent, making it the biggest drag on the S&P, after reports that the company's talks to buy Allergan and redomicile in Ireland were in final stages.
+Allergan was down 2.5 percent.

-Data on Thursday appeared to support the Federal Reserve's view of a strengthening labor market ahead of its meeting next month.
-The number of Americans filing for unemployment benefits fell last week.
+Investors also digested minutes from the Federal Reserve's October meeting released on Wednesday, which hardened expectations of a December interest rate hike and hinted at a cautious approach after that.

-Minutes from the Fed's October meeting, released on Wednesday, hardened expectations of a December interest rate hike and hinted at a cautious approach after that.
+Data on Thursday appeared to support the Fed's view of a strengthening labor market as the number of Americans filing for unemployment benefits fell last week.

 U.S. interest rates futures implied a 72 percent chance of a liftoff next month, up from 64 percent on Tuesday.